Easy as ABC!

 As we head into this new world, it is important to remember that workers have always been presumed to be employees.
 (Borello, supra, 48 Cal.3d at 354.)
 Independent contractor status is always the exception that applies in limited circumstances.
 The problem in the wage and hour context has been that the same facts could be presented to different triers of fact and different conclusions could be reached regarding employment status.
 Hopefully, under the ABC test, there can be new clarity for workers and for businesses.

 There is still a great deal of legislative interest in this issue and we can expect new bills to be proposed during the 2020 session.
 Legislators will be watching settlements reached under the law, especially whether the settlements include a requirement that workers be reclassified as employees.

 Companies like Lyft, Uber, and DoorDash have purportedly pledged $90 million to put an initiative on the ballot to give gig economy businesses an exemption.
 The concern raised by these businesses is a fiction that “flexibility” has been lost.
 This rallying cry ignores the power of employers to weave flexibility into any employment relationship, including flexible hours.
 To say that flexibility will be withdrawn is nothing short of retaliation.

 Jennifer Kramer is a managing partner at Hennig Kramer Ruiz & Singh, LLP in Los Angeles.
-Her practice focuses on complex employment litigation in state and federal courts.
+Her practice focuses on complex employment litigation.
 She has served as lead counsel on class and multiple plaintiff actions, as well as regularly representing individual employees.
 She is currently a member of CELA’s Board and is a past Chair of CELA’s Wage and Hour Committee.

 For reprint permission, contact the publisher: Advocate Magazine